coinkite/coinkite-tap-proto/docs/protocol.md

 }
 ```

-The response for an unused slot:
+The response for an unused slot (no XCVC provided):

 ```python
 {